 - b.
 Application executable files (unless such files can be reinstalled). - c.
 Database contents and transaction logs. - 26.
 Upon completion of the backup process, the backup media is immediately transferred to a location separate from the location housing the servers and data being backed up (for temporary and permanent storage).
-The storage location is secured to prevent unauthorized access and provides adequate protection to prevent the permanent loss of any data. - Note 1: Backup data files and programs can be maintained in a secured manner in another building on the premises that is physically separated from the building where the system's hardware and software are located.
-They may also be stored in the same building as the hardware/software, but not in the same immediate area, as long as they are secured in a fireproof safe or some other manner that will ensure the safety of the files and programs in the event of a fire or other disaster. - Note 2: Deleted (Keno and Bingo) - 27.
-Backup system logs, if provided by the system, are reviewed daily by IT personnel or individuals authorized by IT personnel to ensure that backup jobs execute correctly and on schedule.
-The backup system logs are maintained for the most recent 30 days.
-The employee(s) responsible for reviewing the backup logs is delineated in the SOPs. - 28.
-The employee responsible for the documentation indicating the procedures implemented for the backup processes and for restoring data and application files (available upon request by authorized internal and external auditors and by OLC personnel) is delineated in the SOPs. - Note: While not mandatory, licensees are encouraged to test recovery procedures at least annually.
+The storage location is secured to prevent unauthorized access and provides adequate protection to prevent the permanent loss of any data.

+Note: Backup data files and programs can be maintained in a secured manner in another building on the premises that is physically separated from the building where the system's hardware and software are located.
+They may also be stored in the same building as the hardware/software, but not in the same immediate area, as long as they are secured in a fireproof safe or some other manner that will ensure the safety of the files and programs in the event of a fire or other disaster.

+- 28. Backup system logs, if provided by the system, are reviewed daily by IT personnel or individuals authorized by IT personnel to ensure that backup jobs execute correctly and on schedule.
+The backup system logs and adequate evidence to support the review process are maintained for the most recent 30 days.
+The employee(s) responsible for reviewing the backup logs must be delineated within the SOPs. - 29.
+The employee responsible for the documentation indicating the procedures implemented for the backup processes and for restoring data and application files must be deliniated within the SOPs.
+The noted documentation must be made available upon request by authorized internal and external auditors and by OLC personnel. - 30.
+Annually, IT personnel test a sample of backup recovery procedures, with each system tested at least once during a three-year calendar period.
+A record is to be maintained indicating the date a test of the backup recovery procedures was performed and the results of the recovery test.